shsagir/play-area-sync/docs/multi-staging.md

 ## Multi-staging on fortrabbit

 The short of it: all you need to utilize multi-staging on fortrabbit is multiple Apps.
+We further assume you are using our [Git deployment](git-deployment) — because then your local setup is easier to manage.

 Git supports multiple, named branches of your code.
 Per default, it comes with a branch called `master`.
 When pushing to fortrabbit our deployment will look for the `master` branch and deploy it.
 To make things easier for multi-staging scenarios, there is another branch, which is preferred over the `master` branch by the fortrabbit deployment: A branch named like your App.
 Say the name of your App is `your-app`, then you can create a branch called `your-app` which will be deployed instead of the `master` branch.